 'It comes as no surprise that this speedy grower takes so well to propagation,' Jo begins.
 'You can expect to see shoots start to grow in just two weeks!
 We recommend submerging your cutting in water – then as soon as you see those roots starting to sprout, move your cutting into soil so it can continue to grow and grow!
 Growing plant babies doesn’t get much easier than that.'

 Snip off four to six-inch segments of the stem from a healthy Devil's Ivy plant, ensuring the cutting has at least four leaves on the upper end of the vine.
 Place the cut end of the stems in a small vase or jar of water.
 Place the pot in a space that gets plenty of indirect sunlight.
+A common water propagation mistake is not replacing the water on a regular basis, so make sure you do this.
 One month after the roots begin to show, transfer the plant to soil and treat them as any other houseplant.

 2. Snake Plants